xitiomet/flipperzero-chat-esp32/README.md

  * /part - leave the chat (messages will still come in, you just cant speak until you /nick again)
  * /freq 315 - change the CC1101 frequency to 315 Mhz
  * /history - replay the chat history (only for the Serial2 user)
+ * /status - get a full status report on the device, including connected users
  * /restart - restart the device

 ### Websocket protocol